Alec Baldwin's wife makes a post in support of the actor: 'The sadness I see you carry daily breaks my heart' | Movie theater

 Aerial image from KOAT 7 News shows law enforcement officers at the scene of the ‘Rust’ filming, where a woman died and a man was wounded by gunfire — Photo: KOAT 7 News via AP

-Halyna Hutchins was 42 years old and a director of photography.
-She has made films, shorts and television productions since 2012, according to the website IMDb.
+Halyna Hutchins was 42 years old and was a director of photography.
+She has made films, short films and television productions since 2012, according to the website IMDb.

 She was born in Ukraine, grew up on a Soviet military base in the Arctic Circle and studied journalism in her country and film in Los Angeles.